vegaprotocol/specs/protocol/0066-VALW-validator_tendermint_weights.md

 2. give each of the validators the following number of self-staked tokens: `2000`
 3. wait for the delegation to become active in the next epoch
 4. when the epoch begins verify that the delegation went through
-5. check that Tendermint weights as follows:-
+5. check that Tendermint weights as follows:

 - Node 1 n[`stakedByOperator`]='2000000000000000000000' n[`stakedByDelegates`]='0' `n_voting_power`=2066\
 - Node 2 n[`stakedByOperator`]='2000000000000000000000' n[`stakedByDelegates`]='0' `n_voting_power`=2066\
 - Node 3 n[`stakedByOperator`]='2000000000000000000000' n[`stakedByDelegates`]='0' `n_voting_power`=2066\